jlbradley1844/jlbradley1844.github.io/_drafts/the-uses-of-philosophy.md

 study of The Truth, so much as _investigation_ of the truth.

-The above proposal, therefore, is that philosophy is of use for investigating the truth, without settling it.
-Additionally, there are aims for this search of truth; while settling truth for oneself may be desired, it is necessary to commit to a path to truth that many can collectively agree on.
-And likewise, that this must have proper aims;
-under the Baha'i faith, the aim of the development of mankind, civilization, and proper governance.
+The above proposal, therefore, is that philosophy is of use for investigating the truth and settling on answers to allow progress to move forward - not to settle truth for once and for all.
+Additionally, there are aims for this search of truth; while settling truth for oneself may be desired, it is necessary to commit to a solutions that many can collectively agree on.
+And likewise, that this must have proper aims; under the Baha'i faith, the aim of the development of mankind, civilization, and proper governance.
 Here, the philosophical basics such as sound reason and agreement on known facts are of considerable importance.
 Finally, the aims of he Baha'i Faith hold collective governance as of special importance, making philosophical fields such as ethics of particular importance.

 ## A Reading List of Contemporary Philosophy